Weak cartesian properties of simplicial sets: Examples of (inner) span completeness

 \section{Examples of (inner) span completeness}

 We now discuss several examples of span complete and inner span complete simplicial sets.
-We quickly show that any Kan complex (resp.~quasicategory) is span complete (resp.~inner span complete), and give several examples of span complete simplicial sets which are not Kan complexes (or even quasicategories).
+We quickly show that any any quasicategory is inner span complete and note that any Kan complex is span complete, and give several examples of span complete simplicial sets which are not quasicategories.
 The motivating example for the development of inner span complete simplicial sets is the bar construction of algebras for certain types of monads, which we discuss in a follow-up paper \cite{weakly_cartesian}.
 Each of these examples can now benefit from \Cref{acyclic_fillers} or \Cref{acyclicfiller}, with simple (directed) acyclicity conditions describing a broad class of configurations which have $n$-simplex fillers.

 The examples we discuss can also be found in \cite{FF} as examples of \emph{compositories}:

 \begin{defn}[{\cite[Definition 2.2.2]{FF}}] A compository is a simplicial set $X$ for which inner spans of the type